matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 * **Tiktalik**: Click on *Instances* (the public IPv4 address should be visible next to server's DNS address)

 If you are using Windows, download Putty and [follow the instructions to connect](https://blog.livialima.net/putty-basics).
-Alternatively, in newer Windows versions (10/11), use the built-in SSH client via the CLI (e.g. cmd.exe), as described below.
+Alternatively, in newer Windows versions (10/11), you can use a built-in SSH client via the CLI (e.g. cmd.exe), as described below.

 If you are on Linux or MacOS, open a terminal and run the command: